provejs/provejs-handlebars/README.md

 {{helper2 'zoo' 'goo'}}
 ```

-The validation configuration would be:
+OPTION 1: The validation configuration would be:
 ```js
 var config = {
   helpers: {